giorgospan/Bus-Lines-Classification/README.md

 It utilizes Dynamic Time Warping (DTW) & Longest Common Subsequence (LCS) as similarity measures.

-KNN-Classifier is also used in the third part for classification purposes.
-Note that there is no dataset uploaded yet for the third part.
+KNN-Classifier is also used in the part 4 for classification purposes.
+Note that there is no dataset uploaded yet for the this part.

 Multiprocessing is achieved using Python's multiprocessing module.